Composing Music at the Boundary of Sanity

 He died in July of 1856.
 In the end, an autopsy showed physical damage to Schumann’s skull and brain.
 This damage, according to modern diagnoses, was born of paresis, which is inflammation of the brain brought on by syphilis (“Paresis” para 1; Worthen 390-391).

 Abraham, G. “Robert Schumann” from The New Grove Early Romantic Masters 1: Chopin, Schumann, Liszt.
 New York: W.W.
-Norton and Company 1985.
-Print.
+Norton and Company, 1985.

 Norton.
 Grove.
 The Norton/Grove Concise Encyclopedia of Music.
 Edited by Sadie, Stanley, and Alison Latham W.W.
-Norton and Company: New York 1994.
-Print.
+Norton and Company: New York, 1994.

 NPR.org.
-Joyce Yang: Inside The Psyche Of Schumann: Celebrating the Schumann Bicentennial.
+Joyce Yang: Inside The Psyche of Schumann: Celebrating the Schumann Bicentennial.
 Published June 8, 2010.
-Web.

 Worthen, J. Robert Schuman Life and Death of a Musician.
-New Haven: Yale University Press.
-2007.
-Print.
+New Haven: Yale University Press, 2007.